-Ayaka Shinozaki, a machine learning engineer at Techspert – the AI technology innovator...
+Ayaka Shinozaki, a backend engineer at Techspert – the AI technology innovator specializing in...

 Ayaka Shinozaki, a backend engineer at Techspert – the AI technology innovator specializing in connecting businesses directly to experts for industry insight, has been named AI Professional of the Year for the Computing AI & Machine Learning Awards 2020.

 Ayaka Shinozaki, an engineer at Techspert and winner of Computing’s AI Professional of the Year award.

 Techspert is elated to announce that Ayaka Shinozaki, a backend engineer, has been awarded AI Professional of the Year for the Computing AI & Machine Learning Awards 2020.
 The awards recognize the best companies, individuals, and projects in the AI space today.
 They cover every corner of the industry: security, ethics, data analysis, innovation, and more, as well as showcasing the movers and shakers: the technology heroes and projects that deserve industry-wide praise.